ibm-cloud-architecture/terraform-openshift4-vmware/README.md

  - [Exposing the Registry](https://docs.openshift.com/container-platform/4.5/registry/securing-exposing-registry.html)

 ### Deleting Cluster (and reinstalling)
-`terraform destroy` will delete you cluster and remove all resources on VCD After 24 hours (or any changes to the terraform.tfvars file) you will need to remove the installer/cluster_id directory
+`terraform destroy` will delete you cluster and remove all resources on VCD.
+After 24 hours (or any changes to the terraform.tfvars file) you will need to remove the installer/cluster_id directory
 `rm -rf installer/<your cluster id>`